tuanpep/sharing-note/sdd-method-development-rule.md

 **STOP:** Ask for approval of the Spec.

+**Handling Rejections:**
+- If Spec is rejected: Ask for specific feedback on which sections need changes
+- Revise the spec document (keep same file, update status to "Draft - Revised")
+- Re-submit for approval
+- Do not proceed to Phase 3 until approved

 ### Phase 3: Implementation Plan (The Plan)

 **Skip this phase for Trivial tasks.**